Sayantan-23/Sayantan-23/README.md

 ## About Me

-Hey My Name is Sayantan Ghosh, I'm a student of Techno Main Salt Lake(MCA).I am a Tech Enthusiast.
+Hey My Name is Sayantan Ghosh, I'm a student of Techno Main Salt Lake(MCA).
+I am a Tech Enthusiast.
 Looking forward to learn new skills and add them in the list.

 <!---
 Sayantan-23/Sayantan-23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.